What Is Formative Assessment? Examples and Types of Formative Assessment

 1. Impromptu Quizzes

-2. Pre-class Open-ended Questions
+2. Pre-Class Open-Ended Questions

 Online Assessment Test: Benefits Of Online Assessment Test Over The Offline Assessment Test